 Bottom line: This is a top-notch student credit card that lets you earn rewards even as you’re learning how to build and manage your credit.

 Cash back credit cards are a type of rewards credit card.
-Unlike other rewards credit cards, which offer redeemable points or miles on purchases, cash back credit cards give a particular dollar amount of each eligible purchase back to the cardholder.
-Cash back essentially works like a rebate.
-Because reward points often come with a lot of restrictions in terms of how they can be redeemed, some people may prefer the simplicity of a cash back rewards card.
+Other rewards cards may offer redeemable points or miles on purchases, but a cash back credit card gives a percentage of eligible purchases back to the cardholder.

 How to calculate cash back